Anharo/AI-Projects/Yolo Helmet detection/README.md

 ## How to Use
 1. Clone the repository to your local machine.
-2. Install the required dependencies (listed in `requirements.txt`).
+2. Install the required dependencies.
 3. Run the Flask application to start the web server.
-4. Access the web interface in your browser, where you can upload images, video clips, or connect a live video feed.
+4. Access the web interface in your browser, where you can connect a live video feed.
 5. View the real-time detection results with highlighted helmets or non-helmet areas.

 ## Applications